amitguptagwl/Java-Rule-Book/Question_26-51.md

 **Q36.
 How can you pull an object out collected by GC?**
 <br />Ans.
 Do some operation on object in finalize() of that class.

-**On Hold**
-Q37.
-Whether an unclosed stream/connection may cause memory leak?
+**Q37.
+Whether an unclosed stream/connection may cause memory leak?**
 <br />Ans.
-No

-**On Hold**
+No. Connections are treated as file in OS.
+So there can be resource leak but not the memory leak.

 **Q38.
-Whether String.intern() may cause memory leak?**
-<br />Ans.
-Yeas if you are calling intern() on huge number of strings which are unique (no common string) then they’ll fill up string pool.

-**On Hold**
-**Q39.
 Can you serialize a class having non-serialize parent?
 What if a class has reference of non-serialize class?**
 <br />Ans.
-As per Common Rules for Concrete class and Interface, parent class will not be serializable.
-Although, it’ll not give any error but values of A will not be serialized.
-At the time of deserialization, A’s values will be assigned with default values, or with values assigned at the time of declaration or in default constructor.
+Yes if it is marked serializable.
+Although parent class will not be serialize but it’ll not give any error.
+During deserialization, the fields of non-serializable classes will be initialized using the public or protected no-arg constructor of the class.

-**Q40.
+**Q39.
 Whether a class can have static private fields?
 Is there any advantage to create them?**
 <br />Ans.
 Yes.
 Static private fields will be shared among all instances but can’t be shared by class name directly.
 They can be used to keep some common internal information like instance counter.

-**Q41.
+**Q40.
 Can we declare local variable as static?
 Explain.**
 <br />Ans.
 No. Because if a method is non-static, it can’t have static local variables.
 And if it is static there is a single instance of this method so static variable are senseless.
 (All variables and parameters of static method are static.
 And a static method can call only static methods.)

 ###Multithreading

-**Q42.
+**Q41.
 Whether thread t1 &amp; t2, running on 2 separate instances of class A, can access synchronized method() of class A at same time?**
 <br />Ans.
 As per Threading rule, yes. (due to 2 separate instances, there is nothing being shared)

-**Q43.
+**Q42.
 Whether thread t1 &amp; t2, running on 2 separate instances of class A, can access separate synchronized methods of class A at same time where 1 of them is static method?**
 <br />Ans.
 As per Threading rule, no. (Since static method is sharable between both instances, second thread will wait until first one comes out from the monitor.)

-**Q44.
+**Q43.
 For following program, if thread A and thread B runs at same time on same instance where A calls acquire(), and B calls modify(), whether B will modify value of `a`**

 ```java
 public class SynchoTest {